tangentcode/learntris/README.md

 The tests themselves are written in python, but you are free to implement your game in any language you like.

-The first section involves setting up a simple communication protocol so the tests can run your code, and the rest focus on the game itself.

 **Getting Started**

-The first step is to clone or forth this repo and run `testris.py`.
+The first step is to clone or fork this repo and run `testris.py`.
 You will need a recent version of python, preferably python3.2 or later.
 (Python is *only* for the test runner.
 You can use any language you want to write your implementation.)